muncus/bean-counter/README.md

   - This collector is `otel/opentelemetry-collector-contrib` with a config found in the `otel-collector` directory.
 - [X] make Functions return sensible error codes, with text body.
-- [ ] find a way to stop depending on the Cloud Run hostname for exporting.
-  - ILB?
 - [ ] decide on whether or not we need the terraform for metric descriptors, now that otel-collector-contrib can do it for us.
 - [ ] add memory limiter to the otel collector.

 ## Unplanned, future investigations
-- Push metric support in otel-collector-contrib?
+- Prometheus Push metric support in otel-collector-contrib?
-  - or, find alternate way to enable custom metric exports from GCF/CR
-- [ ] otel collector docs for [confighttp](https://github.com/open-telemetry/opentelemetry-collector/tree/main/config/confighttp) contain an incorrect snippet.
 - What does the prometheus -> otel conversion look like for a more persistent service?
-  - and what about cloud run or gcf? they wont have prom metrics, except maybe push metrics?
 - add tracing support in gcf functions, and configure tail sampling with the collector.
+- [-] find a way to stop depending on the Cloud Run hostname for exporting.
+  - Auth through an LB still requires the token audience match the cloud run hostname, so this seems infeasible for now.